astreknet/sirius/README.md

 Work issues are _near misses_ or _accidents_, when the _injury_ field is filled, related to the guide on a safari or any situation during the work time.

 ## reports
-The admins can download trip, near miss and accident reports in CSV format, [spreadsheets](https://en.wikipedia.org/wiki/Spreadsheet) suported by [Apple Numbers](https://en.wikipedia.org/wiki/Numbers_(spreadsheet)), [LibreOffice Calc](https://en.wikipedia.org/wiki/LibreOffice_Calc), and [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel) among others.
+The admins can download trip, near miss, accident, work near miss and work accident reports in CSV format, [spreadsheets](https://en.wikipedia.org/wiki/Spreadsheet) suported by [Apple Numbers](https://en.wikipedia.org/wiki/Numbers_(spreadsheet)), [LibreOffice Calc](https://en.wikipedia.org/wiki/LibreOffice_Calc), and [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel) among others.

 ## built with